 Despite polls highlighting widespread support for net neutrality, history has shown that regulation begets regulation, and that the only ones who benefit from government intervention are special interests – in this case, Facebook and Google.
 That is not the greatest of company to keep.

 Do you support or oppose net neutrality?
-Let us know in the comments section!We value your comments!
-Please weigh in on our comment section below.
+Let us know in the comments section!Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com